dji-sdk/Mobile-SDK-Doc/source/quick-start/index.md

 * Turn on the Aircraft and wait until the Remote Controller has connected with the Aircraft.
 * Run Sample App on the Mobile Device.

-_Osmo Series:_
+_Osmo Series, Mavic Pro, Spark:_

-Turn on the Osmo.
+Turn on the product (Osmo or aircraft).

-* Connect Mobile Device to the WiFi network created by the Osmo.
+* Connect Mobile Device to the WiFi network created by the product.
 * Run Sample App on Mobile Device.